SoftIron/sibench/docs/source/manual.rst

 The client and server use the same binary, just with different command line options.
-The client is extremely lightweight, and may be run on one of the server nodes without significantly impacting benchmarking performance.
+The client is extremely lightweight, and may be run on one of the server nodes without significantly impacting benchmarking performance, though it may result in higher memory usage on that node.

 Command Line
 ------------